zhihuiFan/mreco/README.md

 > A tool for recovering dropped collection or deleted rows

 mreco will read mongo data file directly to recover deleted rows OR dropped collections.
 When we use mreco, we also need a mongo instance to store the recovered data.
-To make the mreco simple, the mongo instanace have to listen on default port 27017 and no password required when loggin
+To make the mreco simple, the mongo instanace have to listen on default port 27017 and no password required when loggin.

 Dependencies:
 ------------
-1. c++ boost library 4.7+
+1. c++ boost library 1.49
 2. mongo c++ client library